liquidy/CS-143-Project/README.txt

     CONGESTION_CONTROL_ALGORITHM: "AIMD" or "VEGAS"

-    TEST_CASE: 1 or 2 for the required test cases, or a tuple to be interpreted as a custom network topology
+    TEST_CASE: 1 or 2 for the required test cases

 ________________________________________________________________________________
 ____TODO: explain input format__________________________________________________
 ________________________________________________________________________________

-NOTE: numFlows and flowsDone are determined while initializing the test case;
-      they should not be changed.

 =============================================================================================